rolandyuwy/tp/docs/DeveloperGuide.md

 Comparators used for sorting are stored as static variables in `ComparatorUtil`, allowing for the code to be scalable for future sorting orders.

+Sorting information is stored as user preferences, to allow for the information to be retained when the application closes.
+Thus, the user's preferred sorting mechanism is stored, to enhance user experience.

+Furthermore, this helps for items added or edited by calling `AddCommand` and `EditCommand` in the list to be updated dynamically according to the sorting mechanism.
+Thus, the user does not need to sort the list again.

 ##### Aspect: Permanence of list sorting

 * **Alternative 1 (current choice):** Permanently sort lists.
   * Pros: Less hassle if a specific sorting order is preferred by the user.
-  * Cons: User is unable to sort lists after executing `FindCommand` or `ListCommand`, a likely useful feature for the user.
+  * Cons: User is unable to sort lists after executing `FindCommand` or `ListCommand`, a likely useful feature for the user, as sorting is useful for narrowed down lists.
+    However, they may achieve the same result by first sorting, then executing `FindCommand` or `ListCommand`

-* **Alternative 2:** Lists are sorted in lexicographical order by default, sorting by priority or expiry date are reflected in displayed lists.
+* **Alternative 2:** Lists are sorted by description by default, and sorting by priority or expiry date are reflected in displayed lists temporarily.
   * Pros: User may sort the items on displayed lists, after executing `FindCommand` or `ListCommand`.
-  * Cons: Sorting is not permanent, thus lists stored are in lexicographical order by default.
+  * Cons: Sorting is not permanent, thus lists stored are sorted by description by default.

 ### \[Proposed\] Data archiving